ontola/home/content/blog/mesh-and-local-first.md

 Although it has been designed to be decentralized, some of the structures that we see today have become centralized.
 A small number of companies control most of the servers and services that we use.
 We rely on "the cloud", on AWS being online, on Google to host our tools.
-Software engineers rely on NMP, Github, automated test lanes, which in their turn also rely on the large datacenters.
+Software engineers rely on NPM, Github, automated test lanes, which in their turn also rely on the large datacenters.

 What could happen if there is a coordinated attack on AWS servers?
 If a destructive virus targets DNS servers?
 If some country attacks the big internet cables in the oceans?
-If a large solor flare causes a power grid collapse?
+If a large solar flare causes a power grid collapse?

 There are many ways in which this system can fail.
 And if it fails, that means our video calls, calendars, navigation, todo lists, payments...